 The McKay Orthopaedic Research Laboratory of the Department of Orthopaedic Surgery is a multi-faceted facility with programs focused on musculoskeletal research.
 The McKay Lab involves the participation of more than 100 research personnel including 13 faculty members.

-The lab is ranked third among Orthopaedic Departments nationally in terms of NIH funding.
-Their mission is to conduct high quality fundamental and translational research and to train the next generation of leaders in the orthopaedic and musuloskeletal field.
+The Lab is ranked third among Orthopaedic Departments nationally in terms of NIH funding.
+The faculty's mission is to conduct high-quality fundamental and translational research, and to train the next generation of leaders in the orthopaedic and musuloskeletal field.

-The Biedermann Lab is specifically designed to execute clinically relevant research projects focused on orthopaedic implant performance.
+The Biedermann Lab for Orthopaedic Research is specifically designed to execute clinically relevant research projects focused on orthopaedic implant performance.

 Ongoing projects have a wide scope of interests and employ a variety of techniques including: